kasperbauer/vscode-upsource/README.md

 - All Reviews
 Shows a list of all reviews in your project

+- Create Review
+Create a review based on your current branch or your last commit.

 ## Known Issues

 Please use the github issue tracker for any encountered problems.